kasey-purvor/gilded_rose_tech_test/README.md

 This is a well known kata developed by [Terry Hughes](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).
 This is commonly used as a tech test to assess a candidate's ability to read, refactor and extend legacy code.

 I opted to do the challenege in Java-Script and use the Jasmine testing framework.
 There was the option to use image testing but I chose to write my own tests to gain a better understanding of the code.
-The files are contained in the js-jasmine directory, the `original_code.js` & `gilded_rose.js` files are in the scr folder and the respective spec files in the spec folder.
+All functional files are contained in the js-jasmine directory, the `original_code.js` & `gilded_rose.js` files are in the src folder and the respective spec files in the spec folder.
+I have included and run seperate (identical) tests on the original code to assist with comparison.
 To run the tests you must do the following:

 - $`git clone https://github.com/kasey-purvor/gilded_rose_tech_test.git`
 - $`cd gilded_rose_tech_test`